lmaughan921/experience-manager-brand-portal.en/help/using/configure-aem-assets-with-brand-portal.md

 # Configure AEM Assets with Brand Portal {#configure-integration}

 Adobe Experience Manager (AEM) Assets is configured with Brand Portal through Adobe I/O, which procures an IMS token for authorization of your Brand Portal tenant.
+Brand Portal is now supported on AEM Assets cloud service, AEM Assets 6.3 and above.

-The configuration enables asset publishing, asset distribution and asset contribution features for the Brand Portal users.
+Configuring AEM Assets could service with Brand Portal allows you to publish and distribute assets with the Brand Portal users.
+Whereas, Configuring Brand Portal on AEM 6.3 (and above) enables asset publishing, asset distribution and asset contribution features for the Brand Portal users.

 >[!NOTE]
+   >
+   >***For AEM Assets 6.3 and above***
    >
    >Earlier, Brand Portal was configured in Classic UI via Legacy OAuth Gateway, which uses the JWT token exchange to obtain an IMS Access token for authorization.
    >